 When using the

-SAMPLE n clause, you don’t know which relative percent of data was processed.
-So you don’t know the coefficient the aggregate functions should be multiplied by.
+SAMPLE n clause, you do not know which relative percent of data was processed.
+So you do not know the coefficient the aggregate functions should be multiplied by.
 Use the

 _sample_factor virtual column to get the approximate result.

 _sample_factor column contains relative coefficients that are calculated dynamically.
 This column is created automatically when you create a table with the specified sampling key.
 The usage examples of the

 _sample_factor column are shown below.

 Let’s consider the table

 visits, which contains the statistics about site visits.
 The first example shows how to calculate the number of page views: